Turkey pitches its unorthodox policy to London investors

 Bankers said the rise may be due to the bank's $4.7 billion swap accord with the United Arab Emirates and a new requirement that 25% of exporters forex earnings be sold to the bank.

-Swap deals with foreign central banks help bolster the reserves which were eroded by forex market interventions amounting to some $20 billion in December, when a full-blow currency crisis hit.
+Swap deals with foreign central banks help bolster the reserves which were eroded by forex market interventions amounting to some $20 billion during the extreme December volatility.

 From January, the central bank has followed a more active forex reserves policy.
 Several bankers have described the situation as a managed exchange rate or "dirty float".